 The PSI, as the pharmacy regulator, acts to protect and promote the health, safety and well-being of patients and the public.
 Our vision is to ensure that pharmacy services are delivered in a competent, professional and ethical manner and in an appropriate environment, to the highest standards of quality care and best practice.

-Comments are invited on these draft Rules to be received not later than the 16th January 2015 and may be made in writing, preferably by email to firstname.lastname@example.org or by post to the Registrar marked Council Rules Consultation, Pharmaceutical Society of Ireland, PSI House, Fenian Street, Dublin 2.
+Your submissions may be made in writing by 5pm on Tuesday, 16 August 2016, by email to email@example.com or by post to the Registrar, Rules Consultation, Pharmaceutical Society of Ireland, PSI House, Fenian Street, Dublin 2.

 PUBLIC CONSULTATIONS AND FREEDOM OF INFORMATION:

 Please note that submissions made to the PSI during its public consultations are subject to the provisions of the Freedom of Information Act 2014.
-The PSI will also publish on its website a collated version of all written comments received in response to the public consultation together with the PSI’s response to those comments.
+The PSI also publishes on this website a collated version of all written comments received in response to the public consultation, together with the PSI’s response to those comments.